 - Use a valid and reliable universal screening assessment for all students in the fall, winter and spring.

-2) Check In on Your Balanced Assessment System
+2) Check In on Your Comprehensive Assessment System

 Take a step back and look at your assessment practices.
 Ask yourself or your team:

-- Do we understand each of our assessments and their purpose?
+- Do we understand each of our assessments and their purposes?
 If not, it’s possible to be over-testing, under-testing, or using your assessment results in ways that don’t match the assessment’s purpose.

 - Do we administer the right assessments to the right students—when needed?
 For instance, students receiving Tier II and Tier III interventions need frequent progress monitoring testing, in order to measure whether the intervention is effective.
 Do we have a progress monitoring tool suited for that task?